Hawaii Court Records

 What happens when you get a DUI for the First Time in Hawaii?

-After an arrest for a DUI violation, the accused person will be taken to the police station and booked, then brought before a judge to set bail if the person is eligible to make bail.
-The court may administer a chemical blood test may also at this point.
+After an arrest for a DUI violation, accused persons are typically taken to the police station, booked, and then brought before a judge to set bail (if the person is eligible to make bail).
+The court may administer a chemical blood test also at this point.
 An arraignment follows this before a judge of a district court, where the accused person will enter a formal plea.
-If the person pleads guilty to the offense, the judge will immediately pronounce a sentence.
-If the charge is contested, the accused person maintains the right to a jury trial, and the case will be transferred to a circuit court.s At the circuit court, other court processes, such as the preliminary hearing, at which the defendant presents the evidence available to the prosecution, will commence before the case moves to a jury trial.
+If the person pleads guilty to the offense, the judge may immediately pronounce a sentence.
+If the charge is contested, the accused person maintains the right to a jury trial, and the case is typically transferred to a circuit court.
+At the circuit court, other court processes, such as the preliminary hearing, at which the defendant presents the evidence available to the prosecution, will commence before the case moves to a jury trial.

 How Likely is Jail Time After a First DUI in Hawaii?

 Very Likely.
 A first DUI offense in Hawaii attracts imprisonment between two to five days.
 Nevertheless, the decision to determine the number of days in jail for the first time OVUII offense is at the discretion of the sentencing judge.
-The judge will consider the factors surrounding the offense in passing a judgment, such as a minor under the age of 15 is in the car.
+The judge typically considers the factors surrounding the offense in passing a judgment, such as a minor under the age of 15 is in the car.

 What are the Typical Penalties for a DUI Conviction in Hawaii?

-• For a second DUI offense, the offender will face 240 hours of community service, a fine worth $1000 to $3000, five to 30 days jail time, and two to three years revocation of license.
+- For a second DUI offense, offenders may possibly face 240 hours of community service, a fine worth $1000 to $3000, five to 30 days jail time, and two to three years revocation of license.

-• For a third or subsequent conviction (Class C felony), the penalty includes a $2,000 to $5,000 fine, five years probation or imprisonment, three to five years license revocation.
-The offender will be under continuous alcohol monitoring and must complete a driver’s education program and substance abuse counseling.
+- For a third or subsequent conviction (Class C felony), the penalty includes a $2,000 to $5,000 fine, five years probation or imprisonment, three to five years license revocation.
+Offenders may be put under continuous alcohol monitoring and required to complete a driver’s education program and substance abuse counseling.

 How Long Does a DUI Stay on Your Record in Hawaii?